kluctl/kluctl/docs/kluctl/commands/deploy.md

                                                         the form --registry-password=<registry>/<repo>=<password>.
       --registry-plain-http stringArray                 Forces the use of http (no TLS).
 Must be in the form --registry-plain-http=<registry>/<repo>.
-      --registry-token stringArray                      Specify auth string to use for OCI authentication.
+      --registry-token stringArray                      Specify registry token to use for OCI authentication.
 Must be in the form --registry-token=<registry>/<repo>=<token>.
       --registry-username stringArray                   Specify username to use for OCI authentication.
 Must be in the form --registry-username=<registry>/<repo>=<username>.
       --render-output-dir string                        Specifies the target directory to render the project into.